-At Leiden University, Anita Casarotto has carried out a PhD project funded by NWO titled “Spatial patterns in landscape archaeology: A GIS procedure to study settlement organization in early Roman colonial territories” (supervisors: Dr. Tesse D. Stek and Dr. Jeremia Pelgrom).
+At Leiden University, Anita Casarotto carried out a PhD project funded by NWO and titled “Spatial patterns in landscape archaeology: A GIS procedure to study settlement organization in early Roman colonial territories” (supervisors: Dr. Tesse D. Stek and Dr. Jeremia Pelgrom).
 The aim of her research was to develop a GIS research procedure to use (legacy) survey data for comparative regional analysis of ancient settlement patterns.
 As part of the research by the Landscapes of Early Roman Colonization project (NWO, Leiden University, KNIR) she examined site-based datasets produced by survey projects in central-southern Italy in a comparative framework to investigate settlement patterns in the early Roman colonial period (3rd century BC).

 Anita Casarotto obtained a Bachelor degree in Archaeology and a Master degree (cum laude) in Archaeological Sciences, both at the University of Padova, Italy.
 To expand her knowledge and acquire further professional skills in the field of cultural resource management, she attended a two-year postgraduate Specialization School in Archaeological Heritage Management (Scuola di Specializzazione in Beni Archeologici, University of Padova, diploma received cum laude).